Robert R Artwohl, MD, PC • 3300 Providence Drive, Suite 309 • Anchorage AK 9950 • Phone: 907-222-6240 • Fax: 907-222-6870

 No insurance authorization required.

-THERE ARE SEVERAL DEVICES ON THE MARKET TO MAKE PUTTING ON SUPPORT STOCKINGS EASIER
+THESE ARE TWO MOST POPULAR DEVICES ON THE MARKET TO MAKE PUTTING ON SUPPORT STOCKINGS EASIER

 Alaska Vein Clinic • 3300 Providence Drive, Suite 309 • Anchorage AK • 99508